SolinSM/HR-Department/README.md

  > A Unix socket is an inter-process communication mechanism that allows bidirectional data exchange between processes running on the same machine
  > App exposing 80 and 443 port and the Default dev port is 8181
  > Well, this is a bit tricky because PHP has been designed to use a web server.
 Some providers, like Heroku, address the issue by embedding the web server into the application as a dependency, through their PHP Buildpack that runs Apache or Nginx and we are using both in foreground mode.

+ > Through docker command for file, we can choose or change port to any port we want.

->* Export services via port binding
+ > * Export services via port binding

-Your application should appear to be completely self contained and not require runtime injection of a webserver.
+ > Your application should appear to be completely self contained and not require runtime injection of a webserver.
 Thankfully this is pretty easy to fake in a docker container as any extra processes are isolated in the container and effectively invisible to the outside.

-It is still preferable to use a native language based web library such as jetty (java) or flask (python) but for languages like PHP using apache or nginx is ok.
+ > It is still preferable to use a native language based web library such as jetty (java) or flask (python) but for languages like PHP using apache or nginx is ok.

-Docker itself takes care of the port binding by use of the -p option on the command line.
+ > Docker itself takes care of the port binding by use of the -p option on the command line.
 It’s useful to register the port and host IP to somewhere ( etcd ) to allow for loadbalancers and other services to easily locate your application.

 **8. Concurrency**
 > They should rely on the operating system's process manager (such as systemd) to manage output streams, respond to crashed processes, and handle user initiated restarts and shutdowns.
 This makes adding more concurrency a simple and reliable operation.

-> It also be means for scalability on service and we handeal this by using Kubernetes that can determine when to scale out and scale down reffered to users requests.
+> It also be means for scalability traffic on service and we handle this by using Kubernetes that can determine when to scale out and scale down reffered to users requests.
+This happened automatically scaled on the resource consumption.

 > **Scale out via the process model**